eigen-space/codestyle/README.md

 if there is no one like standard jest snapshot tool does.
 For instance, `expect(componentImage).toMatchImageSnapshot()`.
 * `ts-jest` - it lets you use Jest to test projects written in TypeScript.
-* `tslint` - it checks TypeScript code for readability, maintainability, and functionality errors.
+* `eslint` - it checks code for readability, maintainability, and functionality errors.
 * `typescript` - is a superset of JavaScript that have static type-checking and ECMAScript features.
 * `husky` - used for configure git hooks.
 * `lint-staged` - used for configure linters against staged git files.
+* `@typescript-eslint/eslint-plugin` - plugin to adapt eslint to typescript.
+* `@typescript-eslint/parser` - parser typescript code for eslint.
+* `eslint-plugin-unicorn` - eslint rule package.
+* `prettier` - code formatter.
+* `eslint-plugin-prettier` - plugin to integrate prettier in eslint.

 # CI

 **Important!**

 Travis creates the .npmrc file during ci startup.
 This file contains the access token to the npm repository.